grscheller/scheller-linux-archive/notes/VimNotes/vimSpecificFeatures.md

     qa/Unix<ret>l~~~fp~q
     @a@a@a@a
 ```
-if you what to be able to make the choice whether or to perform
+If you what to be able to choose whether or not to perform
 the macro, for instance you don't want to change "Unix is perfect".
 ```
     /Unix<ret>